ghunkins/huggingface_hub/docs/source/en/package_reference/tensorboard.md

 `tfevents`) when pushed to the Hub which starts an instance to visualize them.
 To get more information about TensorBoard integration on the Hub, check out [this guide](https://huggingface.co/docs/hub/tensorboard).

-To benefit from this integration, `huggingface_hub` provides a custom logger to push logs to the Hub.
+To benefit from this integration, `old_huggingface_hub` provides a custom logger to push logs to the Hub.
 It works as a drop-in replacement for [SummaryWriter](https://tensorboardx.readthedocs.io/en/latest/tensorboard.html) with no extra code needed.
 Traces are still saved locally and a background job push them to the Hub at regular interval.